Idempotent Web Services

 Synchronous Web services that are marked as idempotent are executed exactly once.

 When systems communicate asynchronously, the SAP message exchange infrastructure can ensure reliable messaging, including guaranteed delivery and exactly-once execution of each message.
-This holds true irrespective of whether the message exchange is brokered by SAP Process Integration using the XI 3.0 protocol, or it is performed using the WS-RM standard.
+This holds true irrespective of whether the message exchange is brokered by SAP NetWeaver Process Integration using the XI 3.0 protocol, or it is performed using the WS-RM standard.

 In synchronous communication, where services are called directly using the plain Web services protocol, there is no guarantee that each request message sent by the consumer arrives exactly once at the provider.
 It is possible to experience the following issues: